wingel/wingel.github.io/_posts/2016-06-19-sds7102-more-fpga-pins.md

 Pin C8 is the chip select (CS) pin on the LMH6518 for channel 2.

 Pin F7 is the load (LD) pin on the Rohm DAC.
-(Update: I had made a mistake in my pin diagram and used to think E6 was connected to the DAC).
+Update: I had made a mistake in my pin diagram and used to think E6 was connected to the DAC, this was wrong, F7 is the correect pin.

+Update: I have later found out that pin A8 is connected to the TI DAC.

 Pin C7 is the latch enable (LE) pin on the ADF4360-7 clock generator.